-- Gel Cassettes- Store at room temperature in the foil bags until ready for use. - Internal standards or external markers store at 4°C minimize time at room temperature. - Electrophoresis buffer may be stored at room temperature or 4°C - Loading solution store at 4 °C. Bring to room temperature before use. - Tween Solution store at 4 °C
+- Gel Cassettes- Store at room temperature in the foil bags until ready for use. - DNA Markers (unlabeled) store at 4°C. - DNA Internal standards and markers (labeled) store at 4°C minimize time at room temperature. - Electrophoresis buffer may be stored at room temperature or 4 °C - Loading solution store at 4 °C. Bring to room temperature before use.